 5. Increase visibility

-6. Improve health and safety
+6. Improve health and safety management

 The ability to capture data in real-time and zero in on critical issues allows companies to be much more proactive when it comes to health and safety.
 With EHS software, users can quickly identify problems, make informed decisions and resolve issues effective immediately.
 This allows companies to take precautionary measures to avoid workplace incidents.
 As well, users can spot recurring trends to prevent near miss or future occurrences of issues.

-7. Reduce risk
+7. Reduce workplace risk

-Certainly, improving health and safety standards in the workplace correlates to less risk in terms of work-related injury and diseases.
+Certainly, improving health and safety management in the workplace correlates to less risk in terms of work-related injury and diseases.
 With that said, it also reduces risk when it comes to liability.
 Put clearly, work-related accidents can be extremely costly.
 EHS software enables organisations to ensure that the workplace maintains high standards.
 This ensures health and safety of employees and reduces the likelihood of accidents and liable claims.

 8. Ensure compliance